karolinkas/taking-trains/README.md

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
 In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.

-# Assumptions:
-I am assuming this should be scalable and is an application that should not only be there for the purpose of solving is exercise, therefore I rather assign object properties dynamically rather than hardcoding things.

 # Approach:

-I decided to solve this assignment using Node which allows me to easily turn the program into a web service in the future that can inform users about optimised train connections.
+I decided to solve this Exercise using Node which allows me to easily turn the program into a web service in the future that can inform users about optimised train connections.

 As suggested in the task specifcations I used TDD which I really enjoy since it forces me to structure the task and therefore the future code beforehand.
 Also it makes debugging the program easier while adding new features.
 I picked the directed graph assigment since it is something I have never done before.
 I always had a special interest for data visualisation, so any issue that offers itself to be solved visually is very attractive to me.